Are you struggling with anxiety, depression, OCD, or past trauma?

 The Cognitive Model

-This model suggests that situations don’t directly cause emotions or behaviors—rather, our interpretation of them does.
+This model suggests that situations don’t directly cause emotions or behaviors—instead, our interpretation of them does.

-For instance, receiving constructive criticism at work can lead to feeling worthless (“I’m a failure”) or motivated (“This is an opportunity to improve”), depending on one’s thoughts.
+For instance, receiving constructive criticism at work can lead to feeling worthless (“I’m a failure”) or motivated (“This is an opportunity to improve”), depending on one’s interpretation.

 The Behavioral Model